Spring Chicken Fricassee with Carrots and Tarragon

 - 1/2 cup dry white wine

-- In a saucepan, combine chicken broth and carrots.
-Add bay leaves.
-Bring to a boil and cook until carrots are just tender, about 18-20 minutes.
+- In a saucepan, combine chicken broth, carrot slices, and bay leaves.
+Bring to a boil and cook until carrots are just tender, about 18 to 20 minutes.
 When carrots are tender, remove to a bowl.
 Reserve broth.

 - While carrots cook, season chicken thighs with salt and pepper.
-In a skillet that will hold chicken in a single layer, heat oil over medium high heat.
-Add chicken and sauté until brown, about 4-5 minutes per side.
+In a skillet that will hold chicken in a single layer, heat oil over medium-high heat.
+Add chicken and sauté until brown, about 4 to 5 minutes per side.
 Remove chicken to an oven-safe dish and place in warm oven.

 Recipe courtesy of the National Chicken Council